jlacar/jlacar.github.io/refactoring/oblivious-tech-debt.md

 # Unconscious Tech Debt isn't really a thing

-> Open your eyes, look within.
-Are you satisfied with the life you're living?—Bob Marley
+> _You always have two choices: your commitment versus your fear_—Sammy Davis, Jr.

-A common view of Technical Debt is that it's something that people go into unconsciously or unwillingly due to some external pressure, like a looming deadline.
+A common view of Technical Debt is that it's something that happens unconsciously or incidentally.
 Here's one such definition of Technical Debt I saw recently:

 > Technical Debt is the deferment of good software design for the sake of expediency.
 Put simply, we’ve chosen to
 > make some questionable design choices in order to get product delivered.
 This may be a conscious choice, but—more
 > often than not—it’s unconscious, and the result of a time-crunch.
 (Myers, 2021)

-This definition is self-contradicting.
-Here's how I figure it.
+I don't buy the unconscious part of that.

-If you claim your actions were unconscious, then you can't claim they were the result of some kind of external influence like a time-crunch.
-If that were true, it means you were aware of the effect time pressure had on you.
-Being aware of something is the very definition of consciousness.
-So that rationale doesn't really make sense.
+If you claim your actions were unconscious, then you can't claim they were the result of an external influence like a time-crunch.
+If that were true, it means you _were_ aware of the time pressure and acknowledge that you were acting accordingly.
+Consciousness is, by definition, being aware, so that rationale doesn't really make sense.

 If we're really being honest, that wasn't an unconscious choice.
 Rather, you made a conscious choice to acquiesce to an immediate demand and avoid the consequences, whether perceived or real, of not declaring "Done!" at a